Gaston95-be/random-app/README.md

 # random-app

 To start you will need to clone this repository or download it.
-After opening the folder with VSC (or the IDE you use) you should open the terminal and run the command:
+After opening the folder with Visual Studio Code(VSC) (or the IDE you use) you should open the terminal and run the command:
 ### `npm install`
 once the installation is finished you can run this command:
 ### `npm start`